What is the GDPR?

 It is the student’s responsibility to enquire about college policies before they decide to enrol.
 We will give verbal and written information on the college’s complete policies.

-The college only charges an initial deposit of £400 (non-refundable; already a part of the total course fee) (updated on 2023; previous non-refundable fee was £500) during the registration process to enrol students in Diploma in Dental Nursing Course.
+The college only charges an initial deposit of £450 (non-refundable; already a part of the total course fee) (updated on November 2024 with immediate effect for the next enrolment intake; the previous non-refundable fee was £400) during the registration process to enrol students in Diploma in Dental Nursing Course.
 The remaining fees can be paid in different instalments after the commencement of the course.
 We provide financial flexibility to our students to make sure that they pay our fees without difficulties.
-The identification document (either passport or a driving licence), proof of address, and an updated CV with Non Refundable £400 Registration fee is to be received by the college administration to enrol in a course.
+The identification document (either passport or a driving licence), proof of address, and an updated CV with Non Refundable £450 Registration fee is to be received by the college administration to enrol in a course.
 Students will be sent an enrolment letter with college policies and all the forms with information of the course commencement date once the deposit and documents are received.

 The students are to adhere to the college policies and should act in a mature and professional manner at all times.